-First, I started with one fat 6″ layer (about 2″ thick) and 12 cupcakes.
-My 6″ layer is on it's own cardboard cake circle, and I split it into two parts (with one side being a little larger than the other).
+First, I started with one fat 6" layer (about 2" thick) and 12 cupcakes.
+My 6" cake layer is on it's own cardboard cake circle, and I split it into two parts (with one side being a little larger than the other).

 Here's the rough idea of Miss Fish.
-The part of the 6″ cake that will become the tail is a little larger than the other half (which will be the face).
+The part of the 6" cake that will become the tail is a little larger than the other half (which will be the face).

 Using a serrated knife, I cut a little notch from the "tail end" of the cake to give it a better shape.
 Doing this exposed a little bit of my cardboard cake circle, which I then snipped away with scissors.

-After chilling the head of the fish, I moved it to my final cake board and began filling in with the cupcake body.
+After chilling the head of the fish, I moved it to my final cake board and began filling in with the colorful cupcake body.
 My cupcakes are swirled with buttercream (tinted Americolor Electric Green and Deep Pink) using a 2D large closed star tip.

 To secure the head to the cake board, I spread the bottom of the cake cardboard that the head is resting on with a little buttercream.
 For the cupcakes, I added a small dot of buttercream to the bottom of the cupcakes that make up the outer edge of the fish, to secure them to the board.

 Next, I removed the fishy tail from the fridge, spread a bit of buttercream on the bottom of the cake cardboard that the tail is sitting on, and "glued" it to my board right next to the cupcake body.

-Now it’s time to bring our fish to life.
-First, I made some funny fish lips lightweight, but thick enough in the middle for me to insert a lollipop stick anchor.
+I wanted to keep these funny fish lips lightweight, but thick enough in the middle for me to insert a lollipop stick anchor.
 It dried for about an hour and was ready to go...but to be on the safe side, go ahead and make it a day or two in advance.

-My fish is going to be a little bit glamorous with nice, big eyelashes!
-I made more than I needed just in case there were any breakage issues :0) — You can see below how I cut a strip of black fondant (I kneaded in a little tylose so that they would firm up more quickly) and fringed with a knife to create the eyelashes.
+You can see below that I cut a strip of black fondant (with a little tylose powder kneaded into it for a faster dry time) and fringed it with a knife to create the eyelashes.
 I dried them over a bubble tea straw, but any number of rounded forms would work.
-After about an hour, the eyelashes held their shape nicely…(but again, maybe I was lucky—the more in advance you can work, the better.) –

 Now, we're ready to put everything together!
 I pushed in the anchor for the lips (and gave them a little sparkle of white disco dust).
 Then, I placed on her eye and pushed in the curled eyelashes!